 Disparate Treatment Discrimination

 Disparate treatment is an overt form of discrimination, involving unequal treatment on the basis of an employee's religion.
 An employer with a policy of refusing to hire or to promote (or only hiring and promoting) members of a particular religion would commit this form of discrimination.
-Some employers whose business purpose is religious in nature may be permitted to require certain employees to adhere to a particular faith.
 Courts will look closely, however, at the legitimacy of the employer's requirement for the position.

 Disparate Impact Discrimination